 Dr. Yan Li is a program manager for the Tianqiao Chen & Chrissy Luo (TCCI).
 Responsible for the day-to-day management of the Institute’s initiatives and communications with its beneficiary organizations/individuals, Yan works with cornerstone partners and is also building a building a network of young scientists, faculty members and advisors to the Institute.
 Dr. Li received her Ph.D. in Neuroscience at the Institute of Neuroscience, Chinese Academy of Sciences at Shanghai.
 She spent six years as a postdoctoral fellow at Profession Fred H. Gage’s lab at the Salk Institute and then moved to Stanford where she worked with Professor Thomas Sudhof and Marius Wernig for two years.
 Prior to joining Chen Institute, Dr. Li worked at a startup company at Menlo Park, California.

 Head of Global PR & Communications

-Jason Reindorp heads global public relations and communications for Shanda Group and the Tianqiao & Chrissy Chen Institute.
-Prior to joining Shanda Group, Jason worked in in philanthropy, most recently as Chief Communications Officer at the Schultz Family Foundation in Seattle, WA and Director of Communications & External Relations before that at MasterCard Foundation in Toronto Canada.
-Before entering the philanthropic sector, Jason held a variety of international marketing and communications roles in the technology industry working at companies such as Microsoft, Visio, Expedia and Akamai.
+Jason Reindorp heads global communications and external relations for Shanda Group and the Tianqiao & Chrissy Chen Institute.
+Prior to joining Shanda Group, Jason worked most recently as Chief Communications Officer at the Schultz Family Foundation in Seattle and Director of Communications & External Relations before that at MasterCard Foundation in Toronto Canada.
+Prior to his work in the philanthropic sector, Jason held a variety of international marketing and communications roles in the technology industry, working at companies such as Microsoft, Visio, Expedia and Akamai.